DexTrac-Devlin/Chainlink-EA-Manager/README.md

 * This will:
   * Install Docker-CE if it is not already installed.
   * Create a Docker Network for your external adapters
-  * Deploy a Redis container for your external adapters' Caching
+  * Deploy a Redis container for your external adapters' caching

 ```bash
 sudo ./eaManager.sh -i